noire-chan/MCsniperPY/README.md

 `https://www.python.org/ftp/python/3.8.5/python-3.8.5-amd64.exe`

-Once you have opened the installer, make sure that you add Python to path.
+Once you have opened the installer, make sure that you check the box that adds Python to PATH.
+This allows your computer to recognize Python commands executed in the command prompt, which is necessary for the next steps of the tutorial.
 Your installer should look like this:

 <img align="center" src="https://i.imgur.com/iefWNyw.png">